alinex/node-monitor/README.md

 If you run a command which needs optional parameters while running you have to give all of them on call as a json data object.
 Take the names from the interactive run displayed in front of the question.

+    > monitor -c run sensor cpu -j '{"remote":"localhost"}'

+This will run the cpu sensor on localhost server.

 Definitions